Connect with us

 A city official touted the flood operations plan.

-“Those plans, coupled with an unprecedented ability to notify residents of imminent danger through mobile phone technology and computers, greatly lessens the risk of a catastrophic loss of life when major flooding to call,” it states.
+“Those plans, coupled with an unprecedented ability to notify residents of imminent danger through mobile phone technology and computers, greatly lessens the risk of a catastrophic loss of life when major flooding comes to call,” it states.
 “And based on both history and future meteorology modeling, it will.”

 As of Friday, the number of Buncombe County fatalities stood at 42.